Podcasts like Overdue

 Website Spotify

 A podcast about the works of PG Wodehouse by a father, who has read most of the Wodehouse bibliography, and a daughter who had read none of it before the two decided to do a podcast together.
-We will go through all the novels and short story collections, including Jeeves, Blandings Castle, Psmith, and all the Mulliners, Bodkins, and Ukridges that you can throw a stick at, not that you should be throwing sticks.
-We'll discuss the stories and how they read 50-100 years later, as well as keep track of all the saving from drowning attempts.MORE Hosts Robyn, Scott
+We will go through all the novels and short story collections, including Jeeves, Blandings Castle, Psmith, and all the Mulliners, Bodkins, and Ukridges that you can throw a stick at, not that you should be throwing sticks...MORE Hosts Robyn, Scott

 Producer/Network I'll Be Dashed